 FSI had matured into a supporting organization by 2015.
 While still sending teams throughout each year, FSI was also focusing on church and leadership growth in Honduras by building a church, training pastors, holding leadership seminars in marriage, finances, and counseling.
 The vision has included sponsoring Christian leaders in Honduras because the indigenous people can always lead people better than internationals.

 FSI is fully funded by gifts from families, churches, business leaders, philanthropists, humanitarian leaders, and concerned citizens for poverty.
 Each donation is fully tax-deductible by law, and can be given to a variety of outreach projects, including Honduras Shares, which help indigenous people in Honduras with food, clothing, education, clean water, and micro-business loans.
-Another program that FSI oversees is Hadassah, a holistic women's ministry.
-Also, our Christian development ministry, which focuses on growing and educating very poor pastors in rural areas of Honduras.
+FSI has expanded to the Wallace family in Grand Rapids Michigan adding a new dimension to FSI through local and international missions work.
+FSI also oversees Hadassah, a holistic women's ministry.
+Finally, FSI has recently began working in Christian development ministry which focuses on growing and educating very poor pastors in rural areas of Honduras.
 Continued sports, humanitarian, building, and conference teams occur throughout each year as well.